Contact

 Type 1 diabetes-specific external causes are unknown but happen due to the pancreas‘ inability to produce a sufficient amount of insulin.
 The underlying causes for what triggers the dysfunction are yet unclear.
 The treatment methods are also unknown.

-On the other hand, diabetes type 2 was found in more than 5.8 million people in 2016 and many prediabetes cases were left undiagnosed but are still as common, which are usually caused by bad nutrition, excess body weight, and lack of physical activity.
+On the other hand, diabetes type 2 was found in more than 5.8 million people in 2016and many prediabetes cases were left undiagnosed but are still as common, which are usually caused by bad nutrition, excess body weight, and lack of physical activity.
 The body’s inability to utilize the production of insulin properly is the reason for this diabetes.

 Gestational diabetes causes are due to the overproduction of hormones during pregnancy causing weight gain which results in the body utilizing insulin less efficiently.
 This has an effect called insulin resistance which increases your body’s need for insulin.